kuddai/blog/_posts/2017-12-10-policy-search-engine.md

 Typical smart city solutions seem to focus on gathering __evidence for/of problems__, i.e. measuring built and social environments.
 This is useful as it can motivate action and change.
 However, this problematic data does not help us solve the problems once identified.
 For this we need __evidence for/of solutions__.
 How have past policies changed cities?
 Which policies seem to work?
 Which policy would be most effective/efficient in this case?

 These questions are notoriously hard to answer (_because people don't like being experimented on, because experiments take many years, because there are enormous amounts of uncontrolled variables_).
 Thus the question becomes; what do we need to answer these questions?
-In the ideal case we would have a dataset relating; all policies ever implemented, and measures of every variable possible (controlled and uncontrolled, social, environmental, ...).
+In the ideal case we would have a dataset relating; all policies ever implemented, and measures of every variable possible, controlled and uncontrolled (social, environmental, political, economic, ...).

-The Smart Cities are mostly working towards measures of environmental and some social variables.
+Smart City tech is mostly working towards measures of environmental, economic and some social variables.
 However, the missing piece is a platform that serves queries about past policies.

 __Proposal__: build a search engine that indexes local council and national government policies by: